aantron/ocaml.org/data/planet/andrej/one-syntax-to-rule-them-all.md

 title: One syntax to rule them all
 description:
 url: http://math.andrej.com/2022/05/20/one-syntax-to-rule-them-all/
-date: 2022-05-20T07:00:00-00:00
+date: 2022-05-19T22:00:00-00:00
 preview_image:
 authors:
 - Andrej Bauer
 source:
 ---

-<p>I am at the <a href="https://europroofnet.github.io/wg6-kickoff-stockholm/">Syntax and Semantics of Type Theory</a> workshop in Stockholm, a kickoff meeting for <a href="https://europroofnet.github.io/wg6/">WG6</a> of the <a href="https://europroofnet.github.io">EuroProofNet</a> COST network, where I am giving a talk &ldquo;One syntax to rule them all&rdquo; based on joint work with <a href="https://danel.ahman.ee">Danel Ahman</a>.</p>
+<p>I am at the <a href="https://europroofnet.github.io/wg6-kickoff-stockholm/">Syntax and Semantics of Type Theory</a> workshop in Stockholm, a kickoff meeting for <a href="https://europroofnet.github.io/wg6/">WG6</a> of the <a href="https://europroofnet.github.io">EuroProofNet</a> COST network, where I am giving a talk “One syntax to rule them all” based on joint work with <a href="https://danel.ahman.ee">Danel Ahman</a>.</p>